darakian/ddh/README.md

     <Directories>...
 Directories to parse
 ```
 ## How
-DDH works by hashing files to determine uniqueness and as such depends heavily on disk speeds for performance.
+DDH works by comparing file sizes and hashing duplicates to determine uniqueness.
+DDH spawns as many threads as the system has (logical) cores and depends heavily on disk speeds for hashing performance.